Natrix Natrix Persa (Eastern Grass Snake)

 Water change: Every 3 days

-Grass snakes can often be found around the water and therefore eat fish and earthworms.
-Pinkies can also be part of the diet, but make sure they don't get too fat.
-When they become too fat, the diet can be limited to fish only.
-Young animals can have trouble eating pinkies, but as they get older this often goes well.
-To get them on pinkies you can give the pinkies the smell of fish, that way they will eat pinkies.
+Grass snakes are often found around water and therefore eat fish and earthworms.
+Pinkies can also be part of their diet; however, be careful that they do not become too fat.
+If they become overweight, the diet can be restricted to fish only.
+Young animals may have difficulty eating pinkies, but as they get older, this often goes well.
+To get them to eat pinkies, you can give the pinkies the scent of fish; that way, they will start eating them.

 Water

-This grass snake is a great lover of water and it is therefore essential that a water bowl is offered.
-The water must be large enough for the hose to fit completely
+This grass snake is a big water lover, so it is essential that a water bowl is provided.
+The water must be large enough for the snake to fit completely inside.

 Cleaning

-To prevent diseases and bacteria accumulation, the accommodation must be kept clean.
-This can be done weekly, in addition, it is wise to thoroughly clean and disinfect the accommodation a few times a year.
-This prevents the build-up of bacteria.
+To prevent diseases and bacterial buildup, the enclosure must be kept clean.
+This can be done weekly; additionally, it is advisable to thoroughly clean and disinfect the enclosure a few times a year.
+This prevents the buildup of bacteria.

 Handling

 Most snakes get used to being held.
-However, never attempt to handle a grass snake until it has eaten more than four meals in its new enclosure.
-And always wait for him to finish digesting the food before you touch him.
+However, never try to handle a grass snake before it has eaten more than four meals in its new enclosure.
+And always wait until it has finished digesting its food before touching it.

-Place your hands under the abdomen as this helps support the weight.
-Be sure to grab only the middle part of the body.
-Sometimes it is necessary to also hold the tail or head, but always make sure that you also support the body with one hand.
+Place your hands under the belly, as this helps support the weight.
+Ensure that you only grasp the middle part of the body.
+Sometimes it is necessary to hold the tail or head as well, but always ensure that you also support the body with one hand.

 Housing

-Before your stay, there are some extra things to be aware of.
-The natrix is able to squeeze itself through small cracks.
-Keep this in mind and make sure that there are no small cracks in the accommodation that it can fit through.
-In addition, ventilation is necessary to keep the air fresh and it is advisable to place the accommodation out of the bright sun and as vibration-free as possible.
+There are a few extra things to keep in mind regarding the enclosure.
+The Natrix is capable of squeezing through small cracks.
+Take this into account and ensure that there are no small cracks in the enclosure that it can fit through.
+Additionally, ventilation is necessary to keep the air fresh, and it is recommended to place the enclosure out of direct sunlight and as vibration-free as possible.

 Character

-This species has a very calm disposition and is easy to handle when used to it.
-They are often active which makes them interesting to watch.
+This species has a very calm temperament and is easy to handle once accustomed to it.
+They are often active, which makes them interesting to watch.

 Points of attention

-Before your stay, there are some extra things to be aware of.
-The natrix is able to squeeze itself through small cracks.
-Keep this in mind and make sure that there are no small cracks in the accommodation that it can fit through.
+There are a few extra things to watch out for regarding the enclosure.
+The Natrix is capable of squeezing through small cracks.
+Keep this in mind and ensure there are no small cracks in the enclosure that it can fit through.

 Legislation: No documentation is required for keeping this species.

-One-off costs: This includes the costs for accommodation, lighting, heating, water bowl and decoration.
-This can cost a few hundred euros to a few thousand euros in total.
+One-off costs: These include the costs for the enclosure, lighting, heating, water bowl, and decoration.
+This can cost anywhere from a few hundred euros to a few thousand euros in total.
 The final amount depends on the quality and size of the products.